Academy of Applied Pharmaceutical Sciences: History

 AAPS was founded in 2003 by Dr. Barghian and Laleh Bighash, whose combined vision was to integrate a simulated work environment into an academic setting.
 The overall purpose of this type of learning scheme was to enhance students' abilities to launch their post-degree professional careers in the pharmaceutical industry.

-Student enrollment at AAPS averages at 100-120 students per academic year.
+Student enrolment at AAPS averages 100–120 students per academic year.
 The student graduation rate is 98%, and the post-graduation employment rate is 85%, both of which are among the highest rates compared other pharmaceutical industry training schools.